 As part of the American University and Kogod communities, you will engage with several university departments for administrative support or to find out about additional services and resources available during your time at AU.

 Click here to see a list of offices, services, and general information to help you start your time with us as a successful member of our communities.

 Kogod encourages its undergraduate students to take advantage of all American University has to offer, including an array of programs, events, and clubs that enhance their learning experience.

 While Eagle Summit is planned by AU's Office of Orientation, Transition, and Retention, Kogod takes time with our new students to introduce them to the exclusive resources and service we have available.
 All new Kogod students are required to participate in Eagle Summit.

 The Academic Welcome is new Kogod students' formal welcome to the community and where students hear remarks from the dean, a prominent alumnus, and receive their first-year gift.
 Each first-year student is also provided a mentor who will be their Teaching Assistants (TAs) in Business 1.0 and contact them during the summer.
 The outreach continues throughout the fall semester to answer questions about Kogod or AU.
 Kogod Kickoff introduces students to clubs, Business 1.0 instructors, TAs, and advisors.
 It also provides an opportunity to participate in team building activities, meet club and organization leaders, and representatives from Kogod or AU offices.

-Both of these events will take place on Friday, August 25, 2017.
+Both of these events take place on the Friday before classes begin in August.